Rough sleepers are defined as:

 Reporting someone sleeping rough in Cumbria

-If you see someone sleeping rough in Cumbria please tell us by using the StreetLink app or by ringing 0300 500 0914.
+If you see someone sleeping rough in Cumbria please tell us either by ringing the homeless advice service in your area on the number listed below or via the StreetLink website:

 Please note we do not have an outreach service that can respond to reports of rough sleepers out of hours.
 We will always try to follow up on all reports of someone rough sleeping the next working day.